albertz/commandergenius/readme.txt

 Quick guide to debug native code
 ================================

-The debugging of multi-threaded apps is not supported with NDK r4 or r4b, you'll need NDK r5c and Android 2.3 emulator or device.
+You need compile your app with debug enabled to be able to debug native code:
+./build.sh debug
-To debug your application go to "project" dir and launch command
+To debug your application - launch it, go to "project" dir and launch command
+	ndk-gdb
-	ndk-gdb --verbose --start --force then you can run usual GDB commands, like: cont - continue execution.
+then you can run usual GDB commands, like:
+	cont - continue execution.
 	info threads - list all threads, there will usually be like 11 of them with thread 10 being your main thread.